conedevelopment/bazar-docs/tax.md

 ## Generic Overview

-Bazar comes with a flexible tax support by default.
+Bazar comes with flexible tax support by default.
 You can easily manage tax definitions by using the `Bazar\Support\Facades\Tax` facade.

 Taxes are stored on the `Item` and the `Shipping` models.
-Both of them implement the `Taxable` interface, which enforces to use a unified method signature for calculating taxes.
+Both implement the `Taxable` interface, which enforces to use of a unified method signature for calculating taxes.

 ## Registering Taxes

 You may register taxes using the `Tax` facade.
-You can pass a number, a `Closure`, or a class (that implements the `Bazar\Contracts\Tax` interface) along the name of the tax.
+You can pass a number, a `Closure`, or a class (that implements the `Bazar\Contracts\Tax` interface) along with the name of the tax.

 ```php
 use Bazar\Support\Facades\Tax;